What Is Zinc Plating?

 Further protection such as passivators and sealers can be added in the post-treatment process if required.

-If you would like to discuss your requirements for zinc plating, or any of our other services such as nickel coating please call 0121 236 2524.
+If you would like to discuss your requirements for electroplating, or any of our other services such as nickel coating please call 0121 236 2524.
 Alternatively, you can email us at email@example.com.

 If you have found this blog helpful, you may wish to read our previous blog on Zinc Nickel Plating Services.